-Submitted papers will be published in the Conference proceeding of AIP and Springer after Peer-Review process.
+Top selected papers will be published in the International Journal of Ionics after Peer-Review process.

 Indian Institute of Technology – Roorkee is among the foremost of institutes of national importance in higher technological education and in engineering, basic and applied research.
 Since its establishment (in 1847), the Institute has played a vital role in providing the technical manpower and know-how to the country and in pursuit of research.
 The Institute ranks amongst the best technological institutions in the world and has contributed to all sectors of technological development.
 It has also been considered a trend-setter in the area of education and research in the field of science, technology, and engineering.
 Indian Institute of Technology – Roorkee, formerly University of Roorkee and Thomson College of Civil Engineering, is a public engineering university located in Roorkee, Uttarakhand, India.
 Established in 1847 in British India by the lieutenant governor, Sir James Thomason, it was given university status in 1949 and was converted into an Indian Institute of Technology (IIT) in 2001, thus becoming the seventh IIT to be declared.
 IIT Roorkee has 21 academic departments covering Engineering, Applied Sciences, Humanities & Social Science and Management Programs with a strong emphasis on science and technology education and research.